bigbigphone2/BigTwoGame/README.md

 ## For Game Hoster:
 First,You have to have at least java 1.11.0 installed in your computer.<br />
-Then, open the Server file and excute the BigTwoServer.jar file to create and server.<br />
+Then, open the Server folder and excute the BigTwoServer.jar file to create and server.<br />
 Lastly, share your own ip address to your friend and then enjoy the game!!!<br />

 ## Source Code are stored in the src file.